pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_105.md

 forward.
 Santos reports reserves net of the gas required for processing and transportation to the customer.
 Reserves reported are based on, and accurately reflect, information compiled by full-time employees of the Company who have the requisite qualifications and experience prescribed by the ASX Listing Rules.

-**EXTERNALLY REVIEWED BOOKING PROCESS Santos’ reserves processes and procedures were reviewed by independent expert, Gaffney, Cline & Associates, and found to be ‘appropriate to providing robust estimates of Santos’ reserve position in accordance with international industry practice’.
+**EXTERNALLY REVIEWED BOOKING PROCESS** Santos’ reserves processes and procedures were reviewed by independent expert, Gaffney, Cline & Associates, and found to be ‘appropriate to providing robust estimates of Santos’ reserve position in accordance with international industry practice’.

-Annual Report 2004 25